Hbraganza/Family-Home-Server-and-NAS/Raspberry-Pi-5-8GB-Server-NAS/Setup.md

 sudo apt update && sudo apt -y full-upgrade
 ```

-Note the root user is used alot for this setup.
-Therefore you may find it easier to run the command:
+Note: The root user is used a lot for this setup.
+Therefore, you may find it easier to run the command:

 ```
 sudo su
 ```

-This command will put you as the root user thys making all commands run as root user without sudo.
-This is only recommended if you know what you are doing otherwise you can cause serious issues such as untrusted programs running in root privialge or making directories with the wrong permissions.
+This command will put you as the root user, thus making all commands run as the root user without sudo.
+This is only recommended if you know what you are doing; otherwise, you can cause serious issues, such as untrusted programs running in root privilege or making directories with the wrong permissions.

 ---